ilia-funtov/long-division/README.md

 It performs division in iterative way using only bit shifts (for multiplication and division by 2) and addition and subtraction operations.

-Long Division Algorithm Description
-The long_division function implements a division algorithm that can be used on CPUs without native division support.
-It performs division using only bit shifts, addition, and subtraction operations.

 Algorithm Overview

 The algorithm works by implementing a binary long division approach that:

 1. Handles both unsigned and signed integer types